MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Bonus The Billion Dollar Blueprint Book

-Tony & Dean’s most powerful  marketing, sales, operations, & leadership principles needed to scale successful businesses.
+Tony & Dean's most powerful  marketing, sales, operations, & leadership principles needed to scale successful businesses.

 ---
 ✨ ChatGPT said:

-Thanks — this is a really clear summary, and it’s easy to read between the lines.
+Thanks — this is a really clear summary, and it's easy to read between the lines.

-Here’s my take, Wendy, through the lens of your work and how you already use me as your AI business partner and creative collaborator.
+Here's my take, Wendy, through the lens of your work and how you already use me as your AI business partner and creative collaborator.

 🧠 1.
 What It Actually Offers

-This “AI Clone” bootcamp isn’t literal cloning — it’s a prompt-library + workflow-building system.
+This "AI Clone" bootcamp isn't literal cloning — it's a prompt-library + workflow-building system.

-They’ll likely show participants how to:
+They'll likely show participants how to:

 Create a detailed persona (your tone, values, and frameworks)